wrlc-primo-dev/wrlc-primo-devenv/README.md

 ## Setup

 1. Install the latest version of [Docker Community Edition](https://www.docker.com/community-edition#/download), and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) (Docker Compose is bundled with the Docker installers for Mac and most Windows systems).
 2. Download your view package or template and place it in the views folder.
-Your directory structure would look something like this if your view code is LIBRARY:MYVIEW.
+Your directory structure would look something like this if your view code is `LIBRARY:MYVIEW`.
 Note that the central package is distributed with this repository.

     ```bash
     wrlc-docker-devenv